There is at best inconclusive evidence at hand concerning the Atlantis that Plato writes of. It means lots of speculations ride high. A look:

 Edgar Cayce on Atlantis

-A sceptic's challenge.
-Some believe in leprachons, and some believe in Atlantis.
-As for Atlantis in Greek tales two Plato dialogues, it lay beyond the Pillars of Hercules - generally assumed to mean beyond the Strait of Gibraltar. outside Gibraltar.
+Some believe in leprachons, and some in Atlantis.
+As for Atlantis in Greek tales two Plato dialogues, it lay beyond the Pillars of Hercules - generally assumed to mean beyond the Strait of Gibraltar.
 But Egyptian sources tell the island nation bore the name of Keftiu (Crete).
-What is more, most of Plato's descriptions of Atlantis conform fairly well to Minoan culture with its palace of Knossos.
+What is more, most of Plato's descriptions of Atlantis conform quite well to Minoan culture with its palace of Knossos.

 Many scholars challenge or oppose the views of Cayce on where Atlantis was or lies submerged.
 And many views that scholars have supported thoughout history, were ailing and failing ones.